-Lefa Thamae.
-Director, Department Science of and Technology presented Horizon 202010. which the is European Framework Programme for Research and Innovation for 2014 - 2020, with funding of €80 billion.
+Paul Cunningham presented Horizon 202010, which is the new European Framework Programme for Research and Innovation for 2014 - 2020, with funding of €80 billion.
 It is one of the largest research programmes and is open to participation from legal entities involved in research around the world.